 Option Pathway Program

-Underage HiSET applicants (16, 17, or 18 years old) who are enrolled in high school may also qualify to partake in the Option Pathway Program.
-This program allows students to sit for the HiSET exam while still being signed up for high school.
+Underage GED or HiSET applicants (16, 17, or 18 years old) who are enrolled in high school may also qualify to partake in the Option Pathway Program.
+This program allows students to sit for the exams while still being signed up for high school.

 Students need to meet specific program guidelines and need to be referred to the Option Pathway Program by a counselor, teacher, or school administrator.

-Before students can register for the West Virginia HiSET exam, they must pass the HiSET Official Practice Test (OPT), which is available at the state’s Adult Education (AE) Centers and at Option Pathway Program schools.
-Adult Education and Option Pathway teachers will assist students with the process of online registration and how to schedule the HiSET subtests.
+Before students can register for the West Virginia GED or HiSET exam, they must pass the GED Ready or HiSET Official Practice Test (OPT), which is available at the state’s Adult Education (AE) Centers and at Option Pathway Program schools.
+Adult Education and Option Pathway teachers will assist students with the process of online registration and how to schedule the GED or HiSET subtests.

-The HiSET exam is quite challenging.
+The GED and HiSET exams are quite challenging.
 The passing standards are set up in such a way that of all high school graduates, some 40 percent would not be able to pass the exam on the first try, so be wise and get optimally prepared.